WalletConnect/walletconnect-docs/docs/android/push/wallet-usage/getting-started.md

 ### Reject Request

-To send a rejection for the subscription request, pass `Push.Wallet.Params.Reject` to the `PushWalletClient.reject` function to reject the subscription request and notify the Dapp.
+To send a rejection for the subscription propsal, pass `Push.Wallet.Params.Reject` to the `PushWalletClient.reject` function to reject the subscription request and notify the Dapp.
 The request id for `Push.Wallet.Params.Approve` will be available from the `Push.Wallet.Event.Request` of `onPushRequest` from the PushWalletClient.Delegate.

 ```kotlin
 val rejectParams = Push.Wallet.Params.Reject(id = /*request ID*/, reason = /*Error Reason*/)